List of Modern Family characters: Claire Dunphy

-Claire Dunphy (Julie Bowen), née Pritchett, is the wife of Phil Dunphy, the daughter of Jay, Mitchell's older sister, Gloria's stepdaughter, Manny's stepsister, Joe's half sister, and the helicopter soccer mom of the Dunphy family and its three very different kids.
+Claire Dunphy (Julie Bowen), née Pritchett, is the daughter of Jay, Mitchell's older sister, and is married to Phil Dunphy.
+She is the helicopter soccer mom of the Dunphy family and its three very different kids.
 She was once a wild child who made a great deal of mistakes over the years, and she is fearful that her children could make the same mistakes, especially her oldest daughter, Haley.
 She is often exhausted from the stress created by her family but is still a loving mother.
 When it comes to her kids, she has difficulty controlling Haley's independence and irresponsibility, Alex's sarcasm and perfectionism, and Luke's lack of common sense.
 She also gets annoyed with her husband, Phil, constantly.

 Claire is very competitive, especially in her obsession with being right, and has a brittle personality that causes her to get angry, paranoid, and freak out easily.
 She is very strict about a clean house.
 She is seen as an experienced parent by Cameron and Mitchell, so she is called upon for her parenting advice.
 She enjoys running and reading.
 She could also come across as uptight or arrogant at times, especially during her scenes with Gloria.
 She is also very attached to Halloween and describes it as her "crazy lady holiday."
 In the episode "Open House of Horrors," it is revealed that the neighbors are frightened of Claire's very graphic and realistic decorations around the house.
 Claire is also the most active family member when organizing family get-togethers.
 When a former co-worker (Minnie Driver) visits, it is revealed that Claire had a successful job in hospitality management but left her job and married Phil a few months after she became pregnant with Haley.
 She shows resentment towards the abandonment of her working career due to seeing one of her former peers' success but later realizes her family is more important.

 Claire is a perfectionist; according to Phil, "when everybody else sees something beautiful, all she sees is the teeny-tiny flaw."
 She is also terrible at giving gifts.
 As her husband Phil once bought her a bracelet for their anniversary, she made him coupons for five free hugs, which she was very proud of.

 Her step-brother is Manny Delgado.
 Claire received another sibling through Jay's second wife, Gloria: Fulgencio "Joe".
 She often despises the attention that Gloria gets for her voluptuous figure and is thrilled to learn that Gloria was pregnant because of all the weight that Gloria would be gaining.
-But generally she has a good relationship with Gloria and they sometimes do yoga or spa days together.
+However, she generally has a good relationship with Gloria, with them sometimes doing yoga or spa days together.